 Hours after this story was posted, we found four more COVID-19 victims who are our brothers and sisters.
 It’s a sobering reminder of the challenges and sad realities of covering a global pandemic that’s claiming lives faster than the media can report.

-We found 15 victims of color, some of whom excelled and made a deep impact on others in their careers.
+We found the identities of many victims of color, some of whom excelled and made a deep impact on others in their careers.
 They lived productive lives in New York, Chicago, Detroit, New Orleans, St. Louis and other great cities.